 Credit risk and counterparty risk impact BNPP's consolidated financial statements when a customer or counterparty is unable to honour its obligations and when the book value of these obligations in BNPP's records is positive.
 The customer or counterparty may be a bank, a financial institution, an industrial or commercial enterprise, a government or a government entity, an investment fund, or a natural person.
-If the level of customer or counterparty defaults increases-compared to recent historically low levels, BNPP may have to record significant charges and provisions for possible unrecoverable or doubtful debts, affecting its profitability.
+If the level of eustomer or counterparty defaults increases compared to recent historically low levels, BNPP may have to record significant charges and provisions for possible unrecoverable or doubtful debts, affecting its irrecoverable or doubtful loans (Stage 3) increases or provisions on performing loans (Stages 1 and 2) increase in response to a deterioration in economic conditions or other factors, BNPP's profitability may be affected.

 As a result, in connection with its lending activities, BNPP regularly establishes provisions for loan losses, which are recorded on its income statement in the line item Cost of Risk.
-These provisions amounted to $\underbrace{3.2035.717}{2019}$ billion at 31 December $\underbrace{20192020}{2019}$, representing $\underbrace{3966}{2018}$).2019).
+These provisions amounted to €3.2035.717 billion at 31 December 20192020, representing 3966 basis points of outstanding customer loans (compared with 3539 basis points at 31 December 2018).2019).
+The significant increase is the result of taking into account the economic consequences of the implementation of the health crisis.
+The provisioning of performing loans (stages 1 and 2) increased significantly by €1.4 billion as of 31 December 2020 compared to 31 December 2019 and is an example of the materialisation of this risk.
 This significant increase is the result of the economic consequences of the health crisis, in particular the slowdown in economic activity due to lockdowns and other precautionary measures.
-Taking this impact into account, the provisioning of performing loans (stages 1 and 2) increased significantly by $\underbrace{1.4$ billion as of 31 December 2020 and is an example of the materialisation of this risk.
+Taking this impact into account, the provisioning of performing loans (stages 1 and 2) increased significantly by €1.4 billion as of 31 December 2020 and is an example of the materialisation of this risk.